-Here are seven eco-friendly ways to make your last act on earth a kind one.
+In recent years, natural interment has made a comeback, with promises to protect the planet.
+Here are eight eco-friendly ways to make your last act on Earth a kind one.

 In the early 1970s, anthropologist William Bass wanted to study how bodies decompose naturally.
 Using donated cadavers, he created a “farm” for forensic anthropologists to study a wide array of body decomposition scenarios.
 What does it look like if a body rots in a swamp?
 If it’s eaten by maggots?
 Crows?
 Welcome to the body farm, where disturbing dreams come true.

 Texas lays claim to the largest body farm in the U.S., located on Freeman Ranch at Texas State University.
-The body farm is responsible for massive developments in criminal science and thanatology (the study of death); it’s aided in critical discoveries including the “microbial clock”—a process by which time of death can be precisely identified by examining the posthumous microbiome.
+The body farm is responsible for massive developments in criminal science and thanatology (the study of death); it’s aided in critical discoveries including the “microbial clock”—a process by which time of death can be identified by examining the posthumous microbiome.

 People can donate their bodies to a local body farm to further research (and save a good chunk of change on interment).
 There are seven currently operating in the United States, with more in other countries.